 - 16 page PDF with 68 step-by-step instructions

-- Access to video demos that includes Sepals A & B, Petals, Seeded Flower Petals, Assembly of flower, Leaves, and Assembly – The videos were made for parts that I think may be a bit more challenging or just newer methods that you may not have seen in my tutorials before.
+- BONUS: Access to video demos that includes Sepals A & B, Petals, Seeded Flower Petals, Assembly of flower, Leaves, and Assembly – The videos were made for parts that I think may be a bit more challenging or just newer methods that you may not have seen in my tutorials before.
 This is not a full video class – over 1 hour 40 mins of video instruction

 - 30 grams 11/0 matte yellow seed beads seed beads- Yellow Color A